-A number of UAE and Dubai based banks have announced exposures to well-known GCC-based companies which have become insolvent or have been or are currently being restructured.
+A number of UAE banks have announced exposures to well-known GCC-based companies which have become insolvent or have been restructured.
 These include the Saad and Algosaibi groups of the Kingdom of Saudi Arabia, Tabreed and the Dubai World group in the UAE.
-As a result of declining economic conditions since late 2008 and increasing insolvencies and restructurings, the total provisions recorded by banks in the UAE have increased from AED 25.2 billion, or 1.8 per cent. of total UAE bank assets, as at 31 December 2008 to AED 43.3 billion, or 2.9 per cent. of total UAE bank assets as at 31 December 2009, AED 56.8 billion, or 3.5 per cent. of total UAE bank assets, as at 31 December 2010 and AED 71.6 billion, or 4.3 per cent. of total UAE bank assets, as at 31 December 2011.
+As a result of global and regional economic conditions since late 2008 and increasing insolvencies and restructurings resulting therefrom, the total provisions recorded by banks in the UAE have increased from AED 25.2 billion, or 1.8 per cent. of total UAE bank assets, as at 31 December 2008 to AED 43.3 billion, or 2.9 per cent. of total UAE bank assets as at 31 December 2009, AED 56.8 billion, or 3.5 per cent. of total UAE bank assets, as at 31 December 2010, AED 71.6 billion, or 4.3 per cent. of total UAE bank assets, as at 31 December 2011, AED 85.4 billion, or 4.8 per cent. of total UAE bank assets as at 31 December 2012 and AED 96.7 billion, or 5.0 per cent. of total UAE bank assets as at 31 December 2013.

 In November 2010, the UAE Central Bank published a new set of rules making it mandatory for banks and financial institutions to make provisions for their impaired loans on a quarterly basis.
-The new guidelines prescribe specific provisions for three categories of impaired loans and stipulate that lenders should build up general provisions equal to 1.5 per cent. of risk weighted assets over a period of four years, up from the previous requirement of 1.25 per cent.
+The new guidelines prescribed specific provisions for three categories of impaired loans and stipulated that lenders should build up general provisions equal to 1.5 per cent. of risk-weighted assets over a period of four years, up from the previous requirement of 1.25 per cent.